We undertake a range of commissioned work. Here are some examples.

 – developing life skills and employability skills

-Through 2019 we have been facilitating a range of local consultation events about the European Union.
-Here’s what the events were all about:
+Through 2019 we facilitated a range of local consultation events about the European Union.

 Does being in Europe make your life easier, better and more rewarding?
 If so how?
 If not, why not?
 This event is designed for people who can tell us about their work, their family, their friends and neighbours, their passions, their local community, and if being part of Europe has made a difference in one or more of these areas.
 What you say will shape how the event is run and will form the basis of a strategic plan for Liverpool, Merseyside and the North West.
 The aim is to stimulate action and develop awareness within our local communities of how Europe benefits the North West.

-We want people to help us realise what these local benefits are, where benefits are not felt and crucially to also be empowered to communicate benefits in a way that will enable other people to form their own positive links with Europe.
+We wanted people to help us realise what these local benefits are, where benefits are not felt and crucially to also be empowered to communicate benefits in a way that will enable other people to form their own positive links with Europe.
+Feedback from the events included:

 Cambridge Community Arts Evaluation